zellij-org/zellij/docs/MANPAGE.md

 Layouts are yaml files which Zellij can load on startup when _--layout_ flag is provided.
+By default Zellij will load a layout called `default.yaml`, but this can be changed by using the `default_layout: [LAYOUT_NAME]` configuration option.

 For example a file like this: